 The Z7 writes its imaging data to XQD cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Z7 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z7 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Z7 and the A9 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Nikon and Sony.
+The Z7 is a recent model that features in the current product line-up of Nikon.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Z7 and the Sony A9?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (45.4 vs 24MP) with a 38% higher linear resolution.